-Abstract

-Thunderstorms activity takes place in the Eastern Mediterranean mainly along the boreal fall and winter seasons during synoptic systems of Red Sea Trough (RST), Red Sea Trough that closed a low over the sea (RST-CL), and Cyprus Low (during fall - FCL
+Abstract.
+Thunderstorm activity takes place in the eastern Mediterranean mainly through the boreal fall and winter seasons during synoptic systems of Red Sea Trough (RST), Red Sea Trough that closed a low over the sea (RST-CL), and Cyprus Low (during fall - FCL and winter - WCL).
+In this work we used the Israeli Lightning Location System ground strokes data set, between October 2004 and December 2010, for studying the properties of lightning strokes and their link to the thermodynamic conditions in each synoptic system.

-- and Winter WCL).
-In this work we used the Israeli Lightning Location System ground strokes dataset (between October 2004 and December 2010) for studying the lightning strokes properties and their link to the thermodynamic conditions in each synoptic system. - It is shown that the lightning activity dominates over sea during WCL and FCL systems (with maximum values of 37 strokes per $25 \text{ km}^2 \text{ day}^{-1}$ in WCL, and 54 in FCL) and have a dominant component over land during the RST and RST-CL days.
-The stronger instability (high CAPE values of $621 \pm 466 \text{ J kg}^{-1}$ ) during RST-CL days together with the higher altitude of the clouds' mixed-phase region ( $3630 \pm 316 \text{ m}$ ) result in higher ground strokes density during this system (compared to all other) but lower fraction - of positive ground strokes $(3 \pm 0.5 \%)$ .
-In general the fraction of positive strokes was found to be positively correlated with the wind shear values in the layer between 0 and -25 °C. It increases from the $1.2 \pm 1 \%$ in early fall to $17 \pm 7 \%$ in late winter, (during FCL and WCL days) and can be linked to the decrease in the sea surface (and lower troposphere) temperature during those months, due to an impact on the charge centers vertical location.
+It is shown that lightning activity dominates over sea during WCL and FCL systems (with maximum values of 1.5 in WCL, and $2.2 \text{ km}^{-2} \text{ day}^{-1}$ in FCL) and have a dominant component over land during the RST and RST-CL days.
+The stronger instability (high Convective Available Potential Energy (CAPE) values of $762 \pm 457 \text{ J kg}^{-1}$) during RST-CL days together with the higher altitude of the clouds' mixedphase region ($3.6 \pm 0.3 \text{ km}$), result in a slightly higher density of ground strokes during this system but a lower fraction of positive ground strokes ($3 \pm 0.5 \%$).
+In general the fraction of positive strokes was found to be inversely correlated with the sea surface temperature: it increases from 1.2 % in early fall to 17.7 % in late winter, during FCL and WCL days.
+This change could be linked to the variation in the charge center's vertical location during those months.

 The diurnal cycle in the lightning activity was examined for each synoptic system.
-During WCL conditions no preferred times were found along the day (as it relates to the timing of frontal systems).
+During WCL conditions, no preferred times were found through the day, as it relates to the random passage timing of the frontal systems over the study region.
 During the fall systems (FCL and RST-CL) there is a peak in lightning activity during the morning hours, probably related to the enhanced convection driven by the convergence between the eastern land breeze and the western synoptic winds.
 The distributions of peak currents in FCL and WCL systems also change from fall to winter and include more strong negative and positive strokes toward the end of the winter.